Chapter 11:

 “I don’t know if I can do this,” he said between rapid, shallow breaths.

-“Think about it this way: if you don’t, we’re leavin’ you alone, and you’re endin’ up either dead or in prison.
-So man up, or give up.
-Either way, we’re movin’ head.
+“Think about it this way.
+If you don’t, we’re leavin’ you alone, and you’re endin’ up either dead or in prison.
+So man up or give up.
+Either way, we’re movin’ ahead.
 Best of luck!”

-“Hey, you there!” he heard one of the policemen say.
+“Hey, you there!” a policeman said.
 “Where are you going?
 We can’t let people leave Ushiro yet.
 There’s an investigation going on.”

 “Hey!
 Where are you going?”
 The policeman gave chase, but was no match for Hiro’s speed.
 “Come back here!”